Walled City of Lahore: Haveli of Nau Nihal Singh

 Today, the main wooden gate of this haveli no longer exists—though a photograph of it has been preserved.
 The remaining parts of the structure have been replaced by a market.
 Due to its deep placement within narrow alleys, this historic haveli has largely remained hidden from public attention.

-The haveli had five entrances: three from the Khizri neighborhood.
+The haveli had five entrances: three from the Khizri neighbourhood.
 The main entrance was a large wooden gate, above which the following verse was inscribed: